 With her co-founder Rob Lapporte, another emergency room doctor, Angela began a quest to help patients get faster, more convenient diagnoses so they could start getting better faster.
 Their vision is a “virtual emergency room.”
 Physician360 was born.
 Now in 38 states, Physician360 is a digital health platform with the convenience of your local pharmacy combined with the reassurance of real diagnosis through the kit in your home and a digital doctor consultation.

 Large, growing market

-Physician360 available in over 30 states and primarily sold through independent pharmacies, which are over 40% of pharmacies today.
+Physician360 available in all states and primarily sold through independent pharmacies, which are over 40% of pharmacies today.
 The company uses its own network of state-specific licensed providers and Chief Medical Officers, which allows pharmacies to offer point-of-care testing without having to establish a collaborative practice agreement.
 The platform lives at the intersection of several large, growing trends, including big trends toward more point-of-care testing, increasing demands from patients to reduce time spent in doctors visits, and pharmacists’ desires to expand services to patients.
 The global lab testing market is expected to grow to $324.5 billion by 2022, a 57% increase from 2016.
 The US market alone is slated to hit $35 billion in 2019.
 Physician laboratories account for the largest share of lab testing.

 Strong acquisitions market